Sharpness and well-conditioning of nonsmooth convex formulations in statistical signal recovery: Introduction

-We emphasize that we penalize the violation of $\cA(X) = b$ by $\norm{\cA(X) - b}_1$ and not the more common lasso-type error $\norm{\cA(X) - b}_2^2$ and we use the Schatten-1 norm, $\norm{\cdot}_1$, in the distance function.
-These choices lead to a nonsmooth problem even when restricted to the interior of the PSD cone.
-On the other hand, such choices open the possibility for the function \eqref{eq:phret_penalized_intro} to be $\mu$-sharp around $X^\natural$ w.r.t.\ $\norm{\cdot}_1$ for some $\mu>0$:
+We emphasize that we penalize the violation of $\cA(X) = b$ by $\norm{\cA(X) - b}_1$ and not the more common least-squares error $\norm{\cA(X) - b}_2^2$ and we use $\ell_1$ norm in the distance function.
+The term $\norm{\cA(X) - b}_1$ is sometimes referred to as the least absolute deviation error term~\cite{portnoy1997gaussian} and is used as a robust version of the least-squares error.
+Although this choice leads to a nonsmooth problem, it also opens the possibility for the function \eqref{eq:phret_penalized_intro} to be $\mu$-sharp around $X^\natural$ w.r.t.\ $\ell_1$ for some $\mu>0$.
+That is, for all $X\in\S^n$

-Note that such a bound necessitates that $X^\natural$ is the unique minimizer of both \eqref{eq:abstract_problem_intro} and \eqref{eq:phret_penalized_intro}.
-When such a bound holds, we will think of the parameters $(\mu,r,\ell)$ as partially describing the conditioning of \eqref{eq:abstract_problem_intro}.
-Finally, in order to make our notion of conditioning ``aware'' of scaling, we additionally track the Lipschitz constant, $L$, of \eqref{eq:phret_penalized_intro} with respect to \ $\norm{\cdot}_1$:
+When such a bound holds, we will think of the parameters $(\mu,r,\ell)$ as partially describing the conditioning of \eqref{eq:phret_intro}.
+Finally, in order to make our notion of conditioning ``aware'' of scaling, we additionally track the Lipschitz constant, $L$, of \eqref{eq:phret_penalized_intro} with respect to $\ell_1$:

-We use the set of numbers $(\mu,r,\ell,L)$ to measure the conditioning of \eqref{eq:abstract_problem_intro}.
-The sharpness parameter $\mu$ in some sense will control absolute notions of error, while the condition number $\kappa \coloneqq L/\mu$ will control relative notions of error and convergence rates of first-order methods.\footnote{One may replace the Schatten-$1$ norm with other norms in these definitions.
-The benefit of the Schatten-1 norm, as we will discuss, is that the conditioning in our applications can be shown to be \emph{dimension-independent}.}
+We use the set of numbers $(\mu,r,\ell,L)$ to measure the conditioning of \eqref{eq:phret_intro}.
+The sharpness parameter $\mu$ in some sense will control absolute notions of error, while the condition number $\kappa \coloneqq L/\mu$ will control relative notions of error and convergence rates of first-order methods.\footnote{One may replace the $\ell_1$ norm with other norms in the right hand side of these definitions \eqref{eq: sharp_phase-retrieval} and \eqref{eq: Lipschitz_phase-retrieval}.
+The benefit of the $\ell_1$ norm, as we will discuss, is that the conditioning in our applications can be shown to be \emph{dimension-independent}.}